FrancescoCortella/labsforpartners-microsoftfabric/lab3_part2.1_fabric.md

 V-Order is applied at the parquet file level.
 Delta tables and its features, such as Z-Order, compaction, vacuum, time travel, etc. are orthogonal to V-Order, as such, are compatible and can be used together for extra benefits.

-**V-Order is enabled by default in Microsoft Fabric and in Apache Spark it's controlled by the following configurations**.
+**V-Order is enabled by default in Microsoft Fabric**.
 You can open a notebook and test it by going back to your workspace.
 When there, create new and select Notebook.

 <img width="200" alt="image" src="https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/3b5d1480-1b0a-4a84-ad88-8439cd3c8833"><img width="202" alt="image" src="https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/d5c3b48a-de2d-4988-893c-31a43cad84f4">

 Hit add lakehouse and follow the steps to link the notebook to LH_gold.

-Once the notebook is created, if you rund the following command spark.conf.get('spark.sql.parquet.vorder.enabled') , you will get back "true" as a proof that v-order is enabled.
+Once the notebook is created, if you run the following command spark.conf.get('spark.sql.parquet.vorder.enabled') , you will get back "true" as a proof that v-order is enabled.

 <img width="771" alt="image" src="https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/9ae38fd6-f754-4e3b-bcd8-3588d172aa95">